cloudamqp/terraform-provider-cloudamqp/README.md

 Clone repository to `$GOPATH/src/github.com/cloudamqp/terraform-provider-cloudamqp`

 Change directory and build the provider from make.
-This will call `go intall` and install the plugin under `$GOPATH/bin`.
+This will call `go install` and install the plugin under `$GOPATH/bin`.

 ```sh
 $ cd $GOPATH/src/github.com/cloudamqp/terraform-provider-cloudamqp